-Want to sue AT&T in small claims?
+Want to sue AT&T in small claims court?

 Here's everything you need to know.

-step 1: Make sure your claim qualifies.
+Step 1: Make sure your claim qualifies for Small Claims Court.

 Ready to sue AT&T in small claims court?
 Small claims courts are only for certain types of claims, so your first step is to make sure your claim can be filed.
 There are two things you need to pay attention to: